kata-containers/kata-containers/design/architecture.md

 to multiple `kata-shim` and `kata-runtime` clients associated with the VM.
 Its main role is to route the I/O streams and signals between each `kata-shim` instance and the `kata-agent`.
-`kata-proxy` connects to `kata-agent` on a unix domain socket that `kata-runtime` provides while spawning `kata-proxy`.
+`kata-proxy` connects to `kata-agent` on a Unix domain socket that `kata-runtime` provides while spawning `kata-proxy`.
 `kata-proxy` uses [`yamux`](https://github.com/hashicorp/yamux) to multiplex gRPC requests on its connection to the `kata-agent`.

-When proxy type is configured as "proxyBuiltIn", we do not spawn a separate process to proxy grpc connections.
-Instead a built-in yamux grpc dialer is used to connect directly to `kata-agent`.
+When proxy type is configured as `proxyBuiltIn`, we do not spawn a separate process to proxy gRPC connections.
+Instead a built-in Yamux gRPC dialer is used to connect directly to `kata-agent`.
 This is used by CRI container runtime server `frakti` which calls directly into `kata-runtime`.